survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

   // `resourceQuery` contains possible query passed to it
   // `issuer` tells about match context path
   use: ({ resource, resourceQuery, issuer }) => {
-    // You have to return something falsy, object, or a
+    // You have to return something falsy, object, or a string if (env === "development") {
-    // string (i.e., "style-loader") from here.
-    if (env === "development") {
       return ["css-loader", "style-loader"];
     }